 Acceleration 2020: Every child college and career ready

-In the Minneapolis Public Schools, we have one clear and unambiguous priority: great learning in great schools.
+In Minneapolis Public Schools (MPS), we have one clear and unambiguous priority: great learning in great schools.
 Teachers are the foundation of our success as a school district.
 When teachers succeed, our students succeed.
 That is why MPS is committed to making sure teachers get the support they need to do their best work.